 I want to record an interview is your booth big enough for this?

-The dVoicebox Esmono Booth is 2.2m x 2.5m and is 2.2m high – it is large enough for several actors or singers standing – the most we’ve comfortably had at one go so far is seven singers each with their own mic and headphones.
+Yes – The dVoicebox Esmono Booth is 2.2m x 2.5m and is 2.2m high – it is large enough for several actors or singers standing – the most we’ve comfortably had at one go so far is seven.
 For interview situations there is room for at least 3 people seated around a table.